Oral & Vision Health Blog

 Does charcoal toothpaste really work?
 We tested it!

 Charcoal products are invading your newsfeeds—it’s one of the latest health and beauty trends.
-In addition to charcoal face masks, charcoal soap and charcoal deodorant, it’s also in the toothpaste aisles.
+In addition to charcoal face masks, charcoal soap and charcoal deodorant.
+It’s also in the toothpaste aisles.

 Charcoal Toothpaste

 Taste and Texture: As someone who relies on a full mouth of mint to feel like my teeth are clean, the charcoal toothpaste didn’t pass muster.
 One of the herbal ingredients in the toothpaste was cloves and that heavily influenced the taste.
 When done brushing, that was the taste that lingered.
-Normally a taste like that would make me brush my teeth a second time, but during the three days of testing, this was all I was using.
+Normally a taste like that would make me brush my teeth a second time.
+However, during the three days of testing, this was all I was using.
 The texture was just like regular toothpaste, which I was relieved to discover.
 I can only handle so much change.

 Charcoal Powder